Hr-info

 hr-info (official name hr-iNFO) is a German, public radio station owned and operated by the Hessischer Rundfunk (HR).
 The slogan of the station is Wer’s hört, hat mehr zu sagen.
 (Who's hearing it, has more of a say.)
 Former slogans were hr info – Radio im Klartext (hr info – Radio in plain language) and Das Wichtige wissen (Know the essentials).

 The programming of hr-info varied in terms of content.
 The station with focus on speech broadcasts news, background information and sentiments in the sector of politics, business, education, and culture.
-Exclusiv researched content is also edited for other information appropriations by Hessischer Rundfunk.
+Exclusive researched content is also edited for other information appropriations by Hessischer Rundfunk.
 In relation to the broadcasting area of HR, hr-info has the largest day range of all information radio stations by ARD with 406,000 listeners per day (Monday to Sunday, respectively from 5:00 a.m. to 12 a.m., listeners at the age of 14 and older).